 Any change in your daily living or mobility needs may affect your entitlement to ADP or the amount you receive.
 You should let Social Security Scotland know about the change as soon as you can so that they can review your ADP award and make sure you are receiving the right support.
+It is important to keep Social Security Scotland updated, otherwise you may receive less than you are entitled to, or get payments that you are not entitled to - and be asked to pay these back.
+There is more guidance here: mygov.scot/adult-disability-payment-changes.

-If you ask for a PIP award to be looked at again, there is always the risk that the award could be decreased rather than increased.
+If you ask for a ADP award to be looked at again, there is always the risk that the award could be decreased rather than increased.
 Therefore, it is always best to get help from a local advice agency before you contact Social Security Scotland.
+Once you've asked for a re-determination, the law says that it must be carried out even if you change your mind.
 To find out about advice agencies in your area, please see the 'Further help' section.